Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

 Q. ARE YOU GENERALLY ABLE TO PHOTOGRAPH OUR WEDDING VOWS AND CEREMONY?

 A: This is a very important question and the answer will always lie with your wedding official (vicar, registrar etc.).
 Every venue/official will have their own rules with some official’s allowing me to photograph from just one position (or not at all) whilst others are more flexible.
 I was recently at a wedding where on arrival the officiant made it quite clear that photography was unwelcome at any part of the ceremony.
 The bride and groom had not been made aware of this beforehand.
-Whoever you choose for your photography always discuss any house photography rules with your official contact and let them know how important it is for you to have a good document of your ceremony.
+Always discuss any house photography rules with your official contact and let them know how important it is for you to have a good document of your ceremony.
 My own preference is to be able to move discretely during the service to capture various angles and a variety of shots.
 As a matter of courtesy, I always try to introduce myself to your presiding official when I arrive at the venue to reassure him or her that I will remain unobtrusive.
-These problems seem to be more prevalent in London than anywhere else I have found.
+These problems seem to be more prevalent with the clergy than registrars I have found.

 Q. HOW LONG DO WE HAVE YOU FOR ON THE DAY?